 Later on, of course, this same "stick" touched the Red Sea and it opened up so that two million people could walk across on dry ground in one night.
 I've heard scoffers say things like, "Oh, it was low tide anyway.
 The water was probably just a few inches deep!"
 Wow, if that's true, then it is even more remarkable.
 God drowned the whole Egyptian army in a little stream of bath water and thousands of horses and chariots were covered on a sandbar!
 No, it's a cute joke, but I think not.

-The point is, that little "stick" was seriously promoted.
+The rod of Moses, that little "stick," was seriously promoted.
 It went from herding a bunch of sheep in the back side of the desert to commanding angels on the front lines of history!
-Moses' rod in God's hand called down plagues on their enemies and led them to the Promised Land.
+In God's hand that rod was used to call down plagues on their enemies and lead them to the Promised Land.
 As Moses learned to listen to God's command, that little stick became the ruling rod of God on earth.
 From a shepherd's humble staff to a reigning scepter in the hand of the Almighty!

 God takes whatever we have and he can do the unthinkable.
 He can bring things to life!
 For me it’s writing, speaking and teaching.
 It might be a bunch of words and the learning and the messages he’s put in my hand.
 Without his life-giving Spirit, without his blessing, these things would never accomplish a thing.
 They are just dead things like so many scratchings on pages or so many splinters of wood.
 But at God's command, even the very familiar can overpower me.
 Like a slithering serpent, I would run from these same words and be destroyed by them.